Vapor Intrusion: How a Building Works and Breathes

 Some systems now use special ventilation methods of stack effect, solar vents, carbon dioxide monitoring and active wall opening systems to allow mechanical systems to be shut off for up to 45% of the day.
 This can greatly change how air enters or exits a building, so the system must be dependable in its operation for the vapor mitigation system to work properly.
 If the natural, mechanical and mitigation system don’t all work together, then additional engineered systems may be required.
 For example, we are currently working on a high rise in Chicago.
 The exterior walls of the building are being subjected to positive and negative pressures of the wind or the suction of the wind, in the range or 120-150 pounds per square foot.
 Small leaks in the building can now pull air into the structure when the building is operating about neutral, once the wind picks up.

 Vapor mitigation systems are not usually thought to address these additional building and weather influences, but deal primarily with creating a barrier in a mitigation system.
 The more we understand how a building works, however, the better we can address the influence it has on a mitigation system.
-For more information, contact Steve Flaten, or click here to download a copy of Steve’s vapor intrusion presentation for the Minnesota Brownfield’s group.
+For more information, contact Steve Flaten, or click here to view a webinar recording on this topic.